Guide to Wagers and Odds

 Point Spreads refer to a margin of victory between two competing teams.
 There will be a positive or a negative sign next to a team’s spread insinuating the favored team and the underdog.
 The number next to the favored team, suggests they need to win by that number.

 For example, let’s say the Patriots are playing the Bills.
-The Patriots are -5.5 which means the Bills are +5.5.
-If you bet on the Patriots, they must win by at least 6 points.
-If you bet on the Bills, they can either win the game or lose by five points or less and you would still win your bet.
+The Patriots are -6.5 which means the Bills are +6.5.
+If you bet on the Patriots, they must win by at least a touchdown.
+If you bet on the Bills, they can either win the game or lose by six points or less and you would still win your bet.

 These are just the basics of understanding sports betting odds.
 Our experts have created many guides to help you understand everything from the most basic betting odds all the way to the most advanced gambling concepts.